 All the more the exact cause of chronic back pain is very hard to ascertain.
 The reason is sometimes even bones, nerves and soft tissues trigger these type of pain.
 Findings of a popular research study attribute smoking to be one among the prime cause of chronic back pain.
 Indulging in sporting activities like cross-country skiing can trigger chronic back pain to a greater extent.
 Also driving vehicle for an elongated period of time without proper breaks can also result in such pain

-On a general note, chronic back pain can be contained very much by consuming pain relievers like soma for a reasonable period of time.
+On a general note, chronic back pain can be contained very much by consuming pain relievers like soma and tramadol for a reasonable period of time.
 The symptoms highlighted above aren’t the only ones that indicate chronic back pain.
 Age factor plays a major role in the nature of chronic back pain symptoms.